 If your child is self-harming: what to do

 If you find out your child is self-harming, you might feel afraid, guilty, shocked, panicked or even angry.

 It can be hard to understand what’s going on and why – and your child might not have the words to tell you.
-But by staying calm, being respectful and reassuring, not judging or reacting negatively, and actively listening, you might get some insight into your child’s thoughts and feelings and some ideas about how you can help.
+But by staying calm, being respectful and reassuring, not judging or reacting negatively, and actively listening, you might get some insight into your child’s thoughts, feelings and behaviour and some ideas about how you can help.